adkinsrs/sadkins_site/misc.md

   * 20 short stories
 * May 12 - The Spy - James Fenimore Cooper
 * May 14 - The End of Everything (Astrophysically Speaking) - Katie Mack
+* May 31 - Preacher: Book 6 - Garth Ennies and Steve Dillon
+  * This one is issues 55-66 and special Tall in the Saddle

 ## 2025